 There have been many times in my life where I have both metaphorically and physically fallen on my face.
 Thankfully, more of those times have been metaphorical faceplants.
-Although it’s harder to bounce back from a metaphorical fall than a physical one, the personal growth is a lot more substantial, to say the least.
+Although it’s more difficult to bounce back from a metaphorical fall than a physical one, the personal growth is a lot more substantial, to say the least.
 Plus, it’s completely true that if you fall on your face, you’ve covered some distance in the direction you were going.

 The essence of this quotation is that whenever you fail or make a mistake, you’re actually one step closer to your end goal.
 Scarlett wrote a post a while back entitled ‘Learning to fail’ and it tackled this counterintuitive life tip.
 It sounds ridiculous that you have to fail to move forward in life, but there’s a lot of merit in this concept.